kanzariya-maulik/Airbnb/README.md

 - 🏠 [Airbnb](https://www.airbnb.com) for the inspiration.
 - 🌍 [Render](https://render.com) for hosting the live demo.
 - 🗺️ [Mapbox](https://www.mapbox.com) for providing the mapping services.
+- ☁️ [Cloudinary](https://cloudinary.com) for image hosting and management.
 - 💖 All contributors who helped make this project a success!